darshanpania/Notificity/README.md

    - Option A (recommended):
       - Create or use a Firebase project
       - Add an Android app with `applicationId` matching this project (default: `com.darshan.notificity`)
       - Download `google-services.json` and place it at `app/google-services.json`.
-Do not commit this file.
+Make sure this file is never pushed to remote
    - Option B (advanced):
       - Temporarily Disable Firebase SDK : Remove or comment out all instances and usage of `com.google.firebase` from the project .
 Make sure to undo this before making a PR
 5. Run the app on an Android emulator or a physical device.